benbeiers/data-blog/content/post/putt-for-dough?/index.md

 ## Are golfers getting longer?

 When considering the impact of distance on today's PGA tour, it's important to first consider if the data supports the very existence of the trend.
-After scraping data from the PGA tour website from 2010-2018, first I had to clean it by converting NA's to zero and ensuring that all data types were the same.
+After scraping data from the PGA tour website from 2010-2018, first I had to clean it by converting NAs to zero and ensuring that all data types were the same.
 The following code achieved this, creating two datasets: one including all players' seasons from 2010-2018, and another that takes away outlier seasons.
 Removing outliers evens the positive skewness of the data and allows for an analysis of more-general trends on tour.

 ```r
 pgaData$Money <- as.numeric(pgaData$Money)